 Native News Honors Project

 The Native News Honors Project is reported, photographed, edited and designed by students of the University of Montana School of Journalism.
 Each year, teams of print and photojournalism students travel to Montana's seven Indian reservations to investigate and document in-depth stories on a single topic of importance to the state's Native population.
-These stories appear in a publication that is distributed throughout the state and the nation.
+These stories appear in a publication that is distributed throughout the state and online.

 If you have comments about the project, we’d like to hear from you.
 Please email Jason Begay at email@example.com or Jeremy Lurgio at firstname.lastname@example.org, or write to us at Native News Honors Project, School of Journalism, University of Montana, 32 Campus Drive, Missoula, Montana 59812.

 This course (JRNL 410) is offered every spring semester.
 Entry is permitted upon consent of instructor.